Alternative Choices for You

 How Easy is Ivacy to Use?

-Ivacy is simple to use and has custom apps for Windows, macOS, Android, and iOS.
-It also has browser add-ons for Firefox and Chrome.
-In theory, Ivacy offers an OpenELEC VPN add-on for Kodi.
-This is pretty cool, except that we were unable to connect to the Source URL.
+Ivacy has simple-to-use custom apps for Windows, macOS, Linux, Android, and iOS.
+Browser add-ons are also available for Firefox and Chrome.
+In theory, Ivacy offers an OpenELEC VPN add-on for Kodi which is pretty cool, but we were unable to connect to the Source URL.

 Manual setup guides are provided for various other platforms, including a VPN for Linux (Debian/PPTP and Mint/PPTP and SSTP), Android-based smart TV’s (PPTP and L2TP), DD-WRT routers (PPTP) and games consoles (via VPN sharing).